tcltk/tcloo/README.txt

 Building
 ========

-TclOO 0.5 uses the TEA3 build system.
-These instructions are known to work on both Linux and Windows (with msys installed).
+TclOO 0.6 uses the TEA3 build system.
+These instructions are known to work on Linux, OSX and Windows (with msys installed).

 1) Make sure you have a source distribution of Tcl 8.5 somewhere; you will need it to build TclOO.